Stereotactic Breast Biopsy

 Stereotactic breast biopsy is performed as a non-surgical method of assessing a breast abnormality.
 If the results show cancer cells, the surgeon can use this information for planning treatment.

 How should I prepare?

-Women should always inform their physician if there is any possibility that they are pregnant.
-Some procedures using image-guidance are typically not performed during pregnancy because radiation can be harmful to the fetus.
+Women should always tell their doctor if there is any possibility that they are pregnant.
+Doctors do not perform some procedures using imaging guidance during pregnancy because radiation can be harmful to the fetus.